ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-action | string | the action that occurred (add, delete, modify) annotations | array | array of annotation data in the format `{id: string, pageNumber: number}`, representing the annotations that have been changed
+action | string | the action that occurred (add, delete, modify) annotations | array | array of annotation data in the format `{id: string, pageNumber: number, type: string}`, representing the annotations that have been changed.
+Type is one of the [Config.Tools](./src/Config/Config.js) constants

 ```js
 <DocumentView